 Why does your nonprofit need a marketing plan?

 - Clear goals.
-You’ll need to set clear goals to build the rest of your marketing plan around.
+Set clear goals to build the rest of your plan around.
 These goals should be broader, such as increasing awareness of your cause.
-Then, you’ll build out more granular objectives that relate to the broader goals—for instance, growing your social media following by 10%.
-Outlining your goals before executing the campaign ensures each action you take is directly related to a target that furthers your mission.
+Then, build out more granular objectives—for instance, growing your social media following by 10%.
+This ensures each action you take is directly related to a target that furthers your mission.

 - Deep understanding of your audience.
-Take the time to research your audience before launching your campaigns.
+Research your audience before launching your campaigns.
 Include key findings and create audience personas (fictional people that embody your target audience).
-Like your goals, you can refer to these personas throughout the campaign to confirm that each marketing decision resonates with your core group of supporters.
+Refer back to these personas throughout the campaign to confirm that each marketing decision resonates with your core group of supporters.

 - Cohesion across your team.
 When all of your campaign plans are summarized in one place, it’s easy for your staff members to get on the same page.
-For example, they can read the full marketing plan to understand how their responsibilities fit in with other roles and the broader goals of the campaign.
+For example, they can read the full marketing plan to understand how their responsibilities align with other roles and the broader campaign goals.

 Working with a nonprofit marketing agency can take this step off your plate if your organization doesn’t have the bandwidth for detailed planning.
 Look for an agency that will collaborate with you, perform audience research, and has a robust portfolio of other successful campaigns.